Reg Fleming: Pro career

 Prior to the 1964–65 season, Chicago dealt Fleming to the Boston Bruins.
 Boston primarily used Fleming as a forward and he recorded personal highs of 18 goals and 23 assists for the 1964–65 season.
 Midway through the next season, he was traded to the New York Rangers.
 He would spend the remainder of that year and the following three with a rapidly improving Ranger club.
 Although a popular and consistent performer with the Rangers, he was sent to the Philadelphia Flyers for the 1969–70 season.
 His experience and combativeness helped the small and unaggressive Flyers team.
 Left unprotected in the 1970 expansion draft, Fleming joined the Buffalo Sabres, where he recorded his career high in penalty minutes in 1970–71, his last NHL season.
+Subsequently he was dropped and reclaimed five separate times by the Sabres in the 1971 NHL intra-league draft due to a loophole the team thus exploited.

 After minor league stints with the Cincinnati Swords (AHL) and the Salt Lake Golden Eagles (WHL) in 1971–72, Fleming returned to Chicago, joining the Cougars of the newly formed WHA.
 After scoring 23 goals and playing his usual rugged style in 1972–73, injuries began to reduce his effectiveness the following season, his final season in the WHA.
 After playing for a few more seasons in the minors in the mid-western United States, Fleming retired in 1978.